 What exactly is a sugar plum?
 How, in fact, do you go "a-wassailing?"

-Curator of Interpretation Jennifer Van Haaften says the living history museum is the perfect place to explore this holiday history, since it focuses on the immigrant experience of the 19th century - which is when many of our modern Christmas traditions came into their own.
+If you've always wondered if people centuries ago celebrated Christmas the way we do now, Old World Wisconsin's curator of interpretation Jennifer Van Haaften says the living history museum is the perfect place to explore holiday history.
+The museum focuses on the immigrant experience of the 19th century, which is when many of our modern Christmas traditions came into their own.

 “I think that the most interesting is the fact that we always complain about how heavy commercialism is, and that was still a big complaint even back in the 1870s,” says Van Haaften.